SlowBubble/match-grader/README.md

 ## Doing

+- P1 stats
+  - % of points that have forcing opportunities (can do 6 other columns with serve and ret)
+    - UE are the fraction of this where you lose
+    - % of Forcing green are the fraction of this where you win

 ## Done

-- P1 stats
-  - % winning pts that are green
-    - slice by first vs second and serve vs return
-  - % losing pts that are free pts
-    - slice by first vs second and serve vs return
+Fix stat styling

 ## P1

+- Fix stats table height (make it shorter than the video without having to press f twice)

+- Sorting
+  - Sort by descending start time as the last dimension (default when no other dim is specified)
+  - When a column header is pressed, sort and then move to the very bottom for easy replaying purposes.

 ### Create a video with the score

 - Press x to export.
 - M1: Will ask for the video file

-## P1.5

-- Sorting

 ### Design stats impl

 - Slice stats by current game and current set and overall???
   - Can then use it for things like break pt #2.